 Want to know how I decided?
 I read YA novels.
 Lots and lots of them.
 I devoured books and fell in love with YA and I actively decided that YA was what I wanted to write and publish.

-But was there one eye-opening moment that made you decide to write for young adults?
+What made you decide to write for young adults?

-I always thought I’d write novels for adults.
+I always assumed I’d write novels for adults.
 I started writing work-for-hire books for children and tweens on the side simply to pay my bills.
 But then everything changed when I discovered an author who opened my mind to the possibilities of YA.
 That author was Laura Kasischke (Boy Heaven; Feathered), and here’s a blog I wrote about that moment.

 Do you get to pick the covers on your books?